Quirktree/info314-website/docs/assignments/lab3.md

 **Report**:

-6. From a quick glance what is the most common file type that you see is requested?
+6. From a quick glance what is the most common file type requested?

-7. Approximately how many *domains* do you see in that list that don't matchup with the website domain you initially visited?
+1. Approximately how many *domains* do you see in that list that don't matchup with the website domain you initially visited?

-8. Why do you think this page is getting information from other websites?
+1. Why do you think this page is getting information from other websites?

-9. If you had to guess, how many DNS requests do you think were sent in order to fully load this page?
+1. If you had to guess, how many DNS requests do you think were sent in order to fully load this page?